Category Ranking

-Purpose: To establish consensus statements via a modified Delphi process about ethics, transparency, regulation and best practices for the use of orthobiologics in clinical practice for musculoskeletal pathology.
+Purpose: To establish consensus statements via a modified Delphi process about ethics, transparency, regulation, and best practices for the use of orthobiologics in clinical practice for musculoskeletal pathology.

-Results: The twenty-six consensus statements on orthobiologics resulted in 14 achieving unanimous consensus, 8 achieving strong consensus, 3 achieving consensus, and 1 did not achieve consensus.
+Results: The 26 consensus statements on orthobiologics resulted in 14 achieving unanimous consensus, 8 achieving strong consensus, 3 achieving consensus, and 1 did not achieve consensus.
 Overall, 85% of the statements reached either a unanimous or strong consensus.
-Of the statements regarding communication and transparency, 9 reached unanimous consensus, including information to convey and helpful tools to describe current orthobiologics, persistent misinformation, use of the word "stem cells", "off-label" use, and problems with the present regulatory environment.
+Of the statements regarding communication and transparency, 9 reached unanimous consensus, including information to convey and helpful tools to describe current orthobiologics, persistent misinformation, use of the word "stem cells," "off-label" use, and problems with the present regulatory environment.
 Five statements discussing the regulation of novel orthobiologics achieved unanimous consensus.
 These statements highlighted research regulation, safety, and suggested improvements to regulatory issues.
 The statement that did not achieve any consensus was on the regulatory processes that should be in place by an institution providing novel orthobiologic treatments.
 No statement reached a unanimous agreement on cost or ethical considerations.

 Conclusions: This study successfully identified key consensus statements emphasizing the importance of ethics, transparency, and regulation in the use of orthobiologics, with 85% of statements reaching unanimous or strong consensus.
 These findings underscore the need for standardized communication, improved regulatory frameworks, and enhanced safety measures while highlighting persistent challenges in addressing cost and ethical considerations.

-Level Of Evidence: Level V, Expert Opinion.
+Level Of Evidence: Level V, expert opinion.

 Download full-text PDF